AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-permissions-audience-sourcing.md

 ---
 # Configure AWS permissions for audience sourcing

-Use this guide to configure the required AWS Identity and Access Management (IAM) policy and role for Real-Time CDP Collaboration.
-This configuration grants Adobe secure, read-only access to your Amazon S3 bucket, allowing audiences to be sourced into Collaboration.
+Use this guide to configure AWS Identity and Access Management (IAM) policies and roles that grant Adobe secure, read-only access to your Amazon S3 bucket.
+This access enables Real-Time CDP Collaboration to source audiences from your S3 data.

 >[!IMPORTANT]
 >
->This document applies to implementations of Real-Time CDP Collaboration using Amazon S3 as a data connection.
-If your instance runs in Europe, Middle East, or Africa (EMEA), contact your Adobe representative before proceeding.
+>This guide applies only to Real-Time CDP Collaboration instances configured with [!DNL Amazon S3] as a data connection.
+If your organization operates in the Europe, Middle East, or Africa (EMEA) region, contact your Adobe representative before proceeding.

 ## Prerequisites {#prerequisites}

 Before continuing, confirm that you meet the following requirements and have access to the required information.

-### Required AWS Permissions
+### Required AWS permissions

-To complete this setup, you must have the necessary AWS permissions to perform the following actions:
+To complete this setup, ensure your AWS account includes the following permissions:

 * **S3 Data Access Permissions:** Your service or user must have these specific Amazon S3 permissions to read data from the bucket:
     * `s3:GetObject`
     * `s3:ListBucket`
     * `s3:GetBucketLocation`

-* **IAM Administrative Permissions:** You, the user performing the setup, must have the necessary IAM permissions to complete these administrative tasks:
+* **IAM Administrative Permissions:** Your account must have permissions to perform the following tasks:
-    * Create and attach **IAM policies** (e.g., `iam:CreatePolicy`, `iam:AttachPolicy`).
+    * Create and attach IAM policies (`iam:CreatePolicy`, `iam:AttachPolicy`)
-    * Create or modify **IAM roles** in your AWS account (e.g., `iam:CreateRole`, `iam:UpdateRole`).
+    * Create or modify IAM roles (`iam:CreateRole`, `iam:UpdateRole`)
-    * Add the **Real-Time CDP Collaboration AWS IAM role** as a trusted entity in your IAM role (e.g., `iam:UpdateAssumeRolePolicy`).
+    * Add the Adobe IAM role for Real-Time CDP Collaboration as a trusted entity (`iam:UpdateAssumeRolePolicy`)
-    * *Optional:* Access the Amazon S3 console to view bucket names and folder paths (requires `s3:ListAllMyBuckets` and `s3:ListBucket`).

 If you do not have these permissions, contact your AWS administrator before proceeding.

 ### Required information

-You'll need the following information before you continue with this guide or the [[!DNL Amazon S3] audience sourcing UI guide](./-s3-audience-sourcing.md).
+Before continuing, gather the following information.
+You will also use these details in the [[!DNL Amazon S3] audience sourcing UI guide](./-s3-audience-sourcing.md).

 * The S3 bucket name where your audience files are stored.
 * The folder path (prefix) under which your audience files are located.